Rembrandt on Chain

 Blockchain for physical objects

-First Blockchain Validated Rembrandt
+First Blockchain Certified Rembrandt

 A 17th-century etching by Rembrandt has been immortalized with the help of multiple blockchains to better protect the work against art fraud.
-The validation of Rembrandt's "The Virgin and Child in the Clouds" took place this week at Douwes Fine Art, one of the oldest art dealers in Europe.
+The certification of Rembrandt's "The Virgin and Child in the Clouds" took place this week at Douwes Fine Art, one of the oldest art dealers in Europe.

 Blockchain method for physical objects

 The unique characteristics of the etching were first digitized with macro photography.
-Together with other characteristics such as material, formats, and history of the work, these photos were collected in a so-called validation file and stored in four different blockchains.
-Thanks to the blockchain technology, every recipient of this file can check within 5 seconds whether it is still exactly the same as when it was validated.
+Together with other characteristics such as material, formats, and history of the work, these photos were collected in a so-called certification file and stored in four different blockchains.
+Thanks to the blockchain technology, every recipient of this file can check within 5 seconds whether it is still exactly the same as when it was certified.

 To check the authenticity, the embedded macro photos can be used to compare the unique details such as paper, markings, and strokes with the physical work.
 In principle, this method can be applied to any unique physical object such as diamonds, archaeological finds, and evidence.